 1. Call Your Family

-Contact any family members that may not have been with you.
-Let them know what happened and the status of any family members with you.
-If none of your family members are local, call a close friend so that you have help as you begin the restoration process.
+This may seem obvious, but in the moment it’s easy to be overwhelmed and confused, forgetting to do even the most basic things.
+Take a moment and contact any family members that may not have been with you.
+Let them know what happened and the status of any other friends and family that are with you.
+If none of your family members are local, call a close friend.
+You will want to have help as you begin the fire restoration process.

 2. Call Your Insurance Agent

 After a house fire, don’t assume that someone else is going to contact your homeowners insurance company.
-This is the first thing that you need to do once you’ve contacted your family.
+This is the first thing that you need to do after you have contacted your family.
 This will start the process of event documentation and initiate your insurance claim.

 From there your insurance agent will be able to talk you through emergency lodging and living expenses.
-They will also get you in touch with companies that do fire damage restoration.
-Often, the restoration company works with your insurance company to do cleanup.
+They will also get you in touch with restoration companies that can do fire damage restoration and smoke odor removal.
+Some restoration companies like Jenkins Restorations will work with your insurance company to handle the fire damage cleanup.

 Be clear on who is going to pay for different pieces of the restoration process.
 Make sure you have physical, written copies of every agreement.